OM-2010

 • Yannis Velegrakis, University of Trento, Italy

-• Shenghui Wang, Vrije Universiteit Amsterdam, Italy
+• Shenghui Wang, Vrije Universiteit Amsterdam, Netherlands

 • Baoshi Yan, Bosch Research, USA